-Key management personnel are the Senior Postholders who have authority and responsibility for planning, directing and controlling the activities of the College and are represented by the Executive Team which comprises the Principal and Vice Principal Finance & Resources.
-There are three Senior Postholders in total with the Director of Governance being in addition to the Executive Team mentioned above.
+Key management personnel are the Senior Postholders who have authority and responsibility for planning, directing and controlling the activities of the College and are represented by the Executive Team which comprises the Principal, the Vice Principal Finance & Resources and the Vice Principal Curriculum Quality and Innovation who became a member of the Executive Team on 26 February 2024.
+There are four Senior Postholders in total with the Director of Governance being in addition to the Executive Team mentioned above.